forestgrape/coronavirus/index.md

     > <span id='carrier'> A _carrier for a virus_ is an organism which is important for its carrier function in the life cycle of a virus.</span>

     When the carrier moves the virions move with it.
 The farther, faster and the more possible hosts at new location the better for the virus to distribute.
-The optimal transportation used to be fare flying animals: birds and bats.
-The inventions of the airplane and the following jetting around the world from city to city made us humans new optimal hosts.
+Optimal transportation are migrating and/or fare flying animals: birds and bats.
+The usage of horses and the inventions of trains, cars and airplanes made us humans new optimal hosts.
+Jetting around the world from city to city is optimal for viruses since: fast travel to a new set of hosts.
     - Movement induced by the organism:

 * __Wind__: Wind movement has challanges: